 Probably for good reason.
-Metal Gear’s first sequel foresaw the identity crisis of the digital decade and reduced its protagonist to a naked fool doing cartwheels in imitation of older heroes, engaged to a woman who doesn’t exist, fighting for an ideal which was handed down to him by shadowy masters and shaped into a tool with no originality of his own, and who lastly was forced into combat to defend a monstrous artificial intelligence who intends to fjord the amniotic fluid of the memes of the modern noosphere to sculpt and preserve human history when we inevitably drop the ball and forget everything that matters.
+Metal Gear’s first sequel foresaw the identity crisis of the digital decade and reduced its protagonist to a naked fool doing cartwheels in imitation of older heroes, engaged to a woman who doesn’t exist, fighting for an ideal which was handed down to him by shadowy masters, and who lastly was forced into combat to defend a monstrous artificial intelligence who intends to fjord the amniotic fluid of the memes of the modern noosphere to sculpt and preserve human history when we inevitably drop the ball and forget everything that matters.
 In MGS2, A.I. exists to prevent the human brain from being rotted to a pulp by SpongeBob memes and viral marketing.
 A.I. is a hedge against the human capacity to generate such infinite junk that it swallows the rest of human culture in its unbelievable girth, crowding out all human achievement with the name “Trump” repeated eternal for all time.

 Later entries in the Metal Gear Solid series played with some variety of identity crisis, but forsook the technological angle of MGS2.
 MGS5 saw the player taking the role of another imposter, but the timeline went back to the 1980s, not into the startling heart of the 2010s.
 MGS4…well, let’s just ignore that one.
 It’s as if Kojima stepped upon the bloated porcelain corpse of Lilith strapped to a cross in the underworld of Tokyo 7, made one game about it, then forgot about his vision of horror entirely.